Advice from lecturers

 - Above all, KEEP CALM, read the questions, stick to strict time management, and all should go well with the resits.

-Use Vision to support your learning – most courses have lots of information and support for students.
-Useful items on Vision that you should use include:
+Use Canvas to support your learning – most courses have lots of information and support for students.
+Useful items on Canvas that you should use include:

 - The course outline